-Professors: Dr. Erik Liddell, Prof. Kelly Liddell Email: erik.liddell@eku.edu / kelly.Liddell@eku.edu
+Professor: Dr. Erik Liddell

+Email: erik.liddell@eku.edu

+Instructor's office hours: on site and by appointment

-Tentative Syllabus: subject to change
+Tentative DRAFT Syllabus: subject to change

 Course Description:

 This course introduces students to Italian culture and history through a focus on the many ways in which Italian artists, writers, composers, architects, scientists, inventors, scholars, political leaders and more have contributed to Western and World Civilization, as well as through interactive experience with the social and cultural spaces of Italian cities.
 The course begins with a focus on the spending and flourishing culture of the Italian Renaissance in Florence; moves to the peaceful countryside at a Tuscan villa; and explores the medieval heritage of Italy in Siena; before concluding with the incredible diversity of Rome, including highlights from the classical age of the Republic and Empire and the cosmopolitan bustle of the modern age and contemporary life.
 Significant concepts and aspects of Italian culture to be explored include sprezzatura, comunità, la dolce vita, la bellezza and la piacere.